ccjmk/fvtt-heromancer/README.md

 ## Cool Stuff for later

+* Actual dynamic selection of artisan tools and musical instruments
 * Tokenizer integration, so you can set avatar and token while creating character
 * Custom races (probably a setting where you can specify compendiums other than 5e SRD to load custom races/race feature items, following SRD templates)
 * Custom subclasses (probably a setting like Custom Races)